nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-17-sweettooth_inc.md

 Based on nmap's results, the service that seems the most interesting to tackle is the InfluxDB server.

-I did a lot of research online before coming across this [article](https://www.komodosec.com/post/when-all-else-fails-find-a-0-day).
+I did a lot of research online on methods to exploit InfluxDB.
+Eventually, I came across this [article](https://www.komodosec.com/post/when-all-else-fails-find-a-0-day).

 Essentially, we are able to authenticate to the InfluxDB server by creating a JWT token with a valid user, an empty secret and a valid expiry date.
 We can then use the InfluxDB API to query the database using `curl`: